rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-curl-cookbook/index.md

 Cloud Files maintains a separate CDN API web service endpoint specifically for CDN-related operations.
 The authentication process returns this URL.
-The following recipes use this endploint URL:
+The following recipes use this endpoint URL:

     https://cdn2.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b.